-Employee well-being and burnout are popular workplace topics, especially following the pandemic and recent pressures on the economy, industries, companies, and individuals.
-It’s also been named one of the top trends anticipated to impact companies.
+Employee well-being and burnout are popular workplace topics, especially following recent pressures on the economy, industries, companies, and individuals.
+Well-being has also been named one of the top trends anticipated to impact work in 2024.

 And it does seem employees are struggling.
 A recent Top Workplaces study of more than 240,000 workers revealed that: